Sage Market (SAGE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Sage Market Historical Price

-According to the latest data gathered on Sage Market live price page, the current price of Sage Market is 0.00701708USD.
-The circulating supply of Sage Market(SAGE) is 90.00M SAGE , giving it a market capitalization of $631.54K.
+According to the latest data gathered on Sage Market live price page, the current price of Sage Market is 0.00486046USD.
+The circulating supply of Sage Market(SAGE) is 90.00M SAGE , giving it a market capitalization of $437.44K.

 The Sage Market Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SAGE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.